nus-cs2113-AY2122S2/tp/docs/team/laiisaac.md

   be able to focus on their tasks.
 We gained inspiration from [Pomodoro study sessions](https://examstudyexpert.com/pomodoro-study-method/).

-    - **Highlights**: Used threads and using their sleep function to keep track of time.
+    - **Highlights**: Learned about and used Java's thread library and used their sleep function to keep track of time.
-  Although I have worked with threads before in a different programming language, there was still a learning curve when trying to use the various thread functions, since Java's implementation of threads is slightly different and has different terminologies.

 - Implemented `TimerLogic` class in the Study Session (Pull request [#36](https://github.com/AY2122S2-CS2113T-T09-1/tp/pull/36))